-An award is required to be stamped.
-The stamp duty depends on the amount involved in the award and varies from State-to-State.
+A domestic award is required to be stamped.
+The stamp duty depends on the amount involved in the award and varies from state to state.
 An award relating to immovable property must be registered under the Registration Act, 1908 within four months of its date.
-Registration fees also vary from State-to-State and are ad valorem.
+Registration fees also vary from state to state and are ad valorem.